 We’ll find out just how we got to the tennis rackets we see in courts today, as well as look into what kind of tennis rackets we might see in the future.

-Why did it Start?
+Where did it Start?

-The monks started with using their bare hands to hit the ball back and forth over something similar to a net, but then it shifted into the monks wearing leather gloves.
+The monks started out using their bare hands to hit the ball back and forth over something similar to a net, but then it shifted into the monks wearing leather gloves.

 After the monks started getting injured from playing with their hands, they decided to shift to paddles.
 Players first used solid wooden paddles, and then that transferred to what we would now call a racket in the 14th century.

 This early medieval racket had strings made of gut and was bound in a large wooden frame.
 They were shaped in more of a teardrop shape, with a long wooden handle.
 They were used to hit a dead ball over a net-type structure instead of against a wall as played initially with a squash ball.